AlexanderNadjalin/country_holidays/README.md

 ### Nice-to-knows
-Currently, only Sweden (SE) is completely implemented. country_holidays.py relies on date_utils.py to work.
+Currently, only Sweden (SE) is completely implemented.

+country_holidays.py essentially produces a class object 'Calendar' given a few parameters.
+The holidays are a pandas DataFrame with dates as the index and the English name of the corresponding holiday.

+country_holidays.py relies on date_utils.py to work.

 ### Prerequisites
 pandas